UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_00_Instructions.md

   ‘Publish repository’

 ![Publish Your Repository to GitHub](Images/publish_repo.png){width= 55%
-.border fig-alt=“GitHub Desktop screen after committing changes to main branch.
-Publish repository button is in blue.”}
+.border} fig-alt=“GitHub Desktop screen after committing changes to main branch.
+Publish repository button is in blue.”

 - Make sure you are publishing your new repository to the UCSC Treehouse organization on GitHub

 ![Publish Your Repository to UCSC-Treehouse](Images/publish_repo_to_treehouse_org.png){width= 55%
-.border fig-alt=“GitHub Desktop visual with button to publish your new repository.
-The organization is changed from ‘none’ to ‘UCSC-Treehouse’.”}
+.border} fig-alt=“GitHub Desktop visual with button to publish your new repository.
+The organization is changed from ‘none’ to ‘UCSC-Treehouse’.”

 ------------------------------------------------------------------------